 Create Pipelines & Deal Stages

-While you don’t need to create pipelines right away in your CRM, it may help to see them “live.”
+While you don’t need to create pipelines right away in your CRM process, it may help to see them “live.”
 More important is identifying the different pipelines you have and the stages involved in each one.
 For example, if you sell products and services, you want different pipelines for each.
 The stages in the sales process will be different, and you’ll want a way to identify and track these separately in the CRM for management and reporting purposes.

 Within each pipeline, list all of the steps necessary to take a contact from lead to customer.
 These are things like first contact, discovery call, demo, proposal review, and so on.
 If you’ve created a sales process, these should be easy to plug in.